Facebook posts its fast and accurate ConvNet models for machine translation on GitHub

 In terms of accuracy, the gold standard for evaluating the quality of machine translation is BLEU, bilingual evaluation understudy.
 Facebook benchmarked its sequence to sequence convolutional approach on three tasks — translating English to Romanian, translating English to German and translating English to French.

-Denis Yarats and Michael Auli, two of the authors on the paper, explained to me that these tasks weren’t selected because they are the hardest languages to translate, but because they are the most competitive and others have already achieved impressive BLEU scores using alternative methods.
+David Grangier and Michael Auli, two of the authors on the paper, explained to me that these tasks weren’t selected because they are the hardest languages to translate, but because they are the most competitive and others have already achieved impressive BLEU scores using alternative methods.

 Based on these numbers, applying ConvNets to machine translation is a worthy pursuit, but it’s worth stepping back a bit to explore why recurrent nets are typically used over ConvNets for translation in the first place.
 Recurrent networks take into account time series information which makes them ideal for handling sequential tasks — reading left to right is a great example of this.